Miy Recycled Bottle Craft

 Transforming recycled plastic bottles into fabulous lanterns, is an easy Eco-friendly

 craft creation that can be made by children of all ages.
-It's a fun art class project,
+It's a fun art project using

-creations can be made under one hours.
-Simple patterns are created with stickers
+lanterns can be made under one hour.
+Simple patterns are created with stickers or

-or painter's tape, and adorned with decorative wire and beads.
-Let the lantern
+painter's tape, sponges and adorned with decorative wire and beads.
+Let the

 illuminate a patio or deck at home or at the cottage.
 A fun green craft to do with the